nnehome/nnehome.github.io/docs/source/index.rst

 So reseachers thus rely on simulation-based estimators such as simulated maximum likelihood (SMLE) or simulated method of moments (SMM).
 NNE is a simulation-based estimator as well.
 But NNE offers sizable speed and accuracy gains over SMLE/SMM in some applications, making estimation much more tractable.
 One particular application in marketing that benefits from NNE is consumer sequential search.
-We have studied it extensively in our paper referenced :ref:`above <top>`.
+We have studied it extensively in our `paper`_ referenced below.
 You can find our code on the :ref:`consumer search <code_consumer_search>` page.

 The table below summarizes the main properties of NNE as well as its suitable applications.